wp-plugins/woocommerce-exporter/readme.txt

 == Installation ==

 1. Upload the folder 'woocommerce-exporter' to the '/wp-content/plugins/' directory
 2. Activate 'WooCommerce - Store Exporter' through the 'Plugins' menu in WordPress

-That's it!
+See Usage section before for instructions on how to generate export files.

 == Usage ==

 1. Open WooCommerce > Store Export from the WordPress Administration
 2. Select the Export tab on the Store Exporter screen

-3. Select which data type and WooCommerce details you would like to export and click Export
+3. Select which data type and WooCommerce details you would like to export
+4. Click Export

-4. Download archived copies of previous exports from the Archives tab
+5. Download archived copies of previous exports from the Archives tab

 Done!